Skip to content

 Section 270 of the Companies Act, 2013 defines winding up of a company as the legal process through which a company’s existence ends.
 Companies sell their assets and pay creditors through this process.
 Shareholders receive leftover money based on their share ownership after debt clearance.

-The winding up of a company comes with a proper structure for closure.
+The winding up of a company under the Companies Act 2013 comes with a proper structure for closure.
 Lawmakers designed the Act to protect all stakeholders during company closure.
 Business owners get fair treatment and legal protection throughout the entire process.

 Different Modes of Winding Up of a Company

-Companies choose from three main modes of winding up of a company based on their situation:
+Among the various modes of winding up of a company, companies can choose from three options based on their situation.

 1. Voluntary Winding Up by Members

-Shareholders can voluntarily close a company by passing a special resolution with at least 75% approval.
+Shareholders can voluntarily wind up a company by passing a special resolution with at least 75% approval.
 The company must also demonstrate its ability to fully pay all outstanding debts.

 Process Shareholder should follow: